jaspector

 $150 for commencing work without a permit; $25 for expired permit with all inspections passed

-Typical inspection sequence: At least permit issuance, trade inspections, final inspection, and certificate-of-occupancy review where applicable.
+Typical sequence: At least permit issuance, trade inspections, final inspection, and certificate-of-occupancy review where applicable.

 Building, plumbing, gas, mechanical, and electrical permits are required under Chapter 3 of the city code and adopted construction codes.
 Permits are required for new work, additions, alterations, signs, pools, demolition, and moving buildings.

+Not all construction work requires a permit in Clarksville, TX.
 The following work is generally exempt: Portable motors or appliances; Listed low-voltage or communications equipment in ordinary applications; Minor repair work such as lamp or fuse replacement and reconnecting portable appliances; Temporary testing systems; Work by public service companies on their own systems; Temporary decorative holiday lighting.
 Note: Exemptions listed are for electrical permits.
 Confirm with Inspections Department for other permit types.
+When in doubt, confirm with the local building department before starting work.